alunacjones/LSL.Resources/docs/Reading JSON/03-custom-resource-name.md

 The default behaviour of choosing a resource name based on the full type may not be desirable in all circumstances.
 The following example shows us fetching a JSON resource whose name ends with `other.json` instead.

+!!! note
+    The resource used in this example can be found [here](https://github.com/alunacjones/LSL.Resources.DotNetFiddle/blob/master/src/LSL.Resources.DotNetFiddle/Resources/other.json){ target="_blank" }

 ```csharp { data-fiddle="vMaVe6" }
 var theObject = ResourceHelper
     .ReadJsonResource<JsonTestClass>(c => c